project-sunbird/sunbird.org-docs/developer-docs/server-installation/build-and-deploy.md

 #### Post Installation Steps

 - There are a couple pre-requisites we need to do before we run the final job
-- Upload the default T&C file to `sunbird_content_azure_storage_container` container in a folder named `terms-and-conditions`.
-You can get a copy of the Sunbird T&C file from [here](https://sunbirdpublic.blob.core.windows.net/installation/terms-and-conditions/terms-and-conditions-v9.html).
+- Upload the default T&C file to `sunbird_content_azure_storage_container` container in a folder named **terms-and-conditions**.
+You can get a copy of the sample T&C file from [here](https://sunbirdpublic.blob.core.windows.net/installation/terms-and-conditions/terms-and-conditions-v9.html).
 You are free to edit the HTML as per your requirements
 - Create a private container named `label` in Azure
 - Run the below command in your Jenkins VM where you cloned the sunbird-devops repo